phire95/test-run/index.md

 ---
 layout: index
-title: undisciplinary- Martin Zemlicka
+title: Die Markise von Oho - a wiki
-snippet: the personal wiki of Martin Zemlicka.
-Thinking about objects.
+snippet: the personal wiki of Steffen Mallon and Philipp Goertz
 ---

 _Die Markise von Oho (this site) is a wiki by Steffen Mallon and Philipp Goertz_